I love fragrant flowers

 Paul’s Himalayan Musk is a climbing rose we’re growing through a pittosporum.
 My husband and I are aware they grow big – the pittosporum is already twenty feet high so the rose has plenty of space to scramble!
 The only problem is being able to reach the blooms to cut them.

 Good old-fashioned white jasmine flowers are a mainstay.
 Like the honeysuckle, they’re available in pinks, reds and variegated types, but the generic white one is the best for fragrance in my opinion.

 Lemon balm is so soothing and happy.
 I squeeze a leaf every time I pass by and often use the young leaves to make tea.

 Philadelphus, mock orange, a fabulous fragrance.
 This one is Belle Etoile with a hint of pink at the centre of every flower.

 Here is my headily scented honeysuckle, climbing through some other plants, with a glimpse of our cottages in the background.
 A common old fashioned white and yellow variety but surely the best.

 Grapes were a surprise for me this year.
 I could smell something beautiful in the garden and sniffed around until I realised it was this grape vine.
 Quite a sophisticated white fragrance with a hint of honey.
 The individual flowers are tiny.

-Indoors I’m a sucker for a scented bouquet, and these pinks and stocks had a powerful fragrance, picked up at my local supermarket.
+Indoors I’m a sucker for a scented bouquet, and pinks and stocks have a powerful fragrance, often picked up at my local supermarket.
 I also love oriental lilies and often buy them for an exotic treat once the garden is past its best.
 I adore freesias but am often disappointed by their expense and vase life.
 The green scent of foliage can be enlivening in its own right too – chrysanthemum leaves for example have whatever it is that makes florist shops smell so special!